 That being said, Article 5 GDPR sums up most of the principles behind the GDPR, so you could use it as a starting point to ask yourself the right questions.
 For instance:

 - what legal basis do I have for processing personal data?

 - am I providing sufficient information to my customers or any other person the data refer to?
 Do they understand what I do with their data and why I do it, at least in very general terms?
 Do they understand what their rights are and how to exercise them?

-- do I collect and process data with a clear and specific purpose in mind?
+- do I collect data with a clear and specific purpose in mind?

 - do I really need all these data?
-Are there any I could erase and anonymize?
+Are there any I could erase or anonymize?
 Am I storing data for longer than needed?

 - is there anything I can do to mitigate the risk of a data breach?
 Can I improve the technical security of my systems?
 Can any of my staff access personal data they don’t really need?